markfinger/webpack-build/README.md

   // Indicates that the config file should be watched for changes.
 Any changes
   // will cause webpack to start rebuilding the bundle
   watchConfig: false,
-  // Indicates that the compiled output should be cached.
-Ignored if the bundle
-  // is being watched
-  cache: false,
-  // Indicates that full output of webpack's compilation data should be returned
-  fullStats: false,
   // If defined, a config's `output.path` prop will have "[bundle_dir]" substrings
   // replaced with the value of `bundleDir`
-  bundleDir: null
+  bundleDir: null,
+  // Indicates the watcher should emit rebuilt files to memory until the are required
+  useMemoryFS: true
 }), function(err, stats) {
   // Besides the usual stats data produced by webpack, the service adds extra props:
   // stats.webpackConfig: the object passed in to webpack